Peppertop/Elvie-2/Elvie_099/README.md

 Elvie #099
 ==========
 This strip first appeared in issue #259 of Linux (Pro) Magazine.
-This was shortly after Russia's invasion of Ukraine, so we chose to colour the logo, and Elvie's hair and T-shirt as a small gesture of solidairity with the Ukrainian people.
+This was shortly after Russia's invasion of Ukraine, so we chose to colour the logo, and Elvie's hair and T-shirt as a small gesture of solidarity with the Ukrainian people.

 File Details
 ------------